tomerpeceniski/igym/README.md

 ## Documentation

-The full API documentation (generated via Javadoc) is available at: [https://tomerpeceniski.github.io/igym/](https://tomerpeceniski.github.io/igym/)
+The full documentation of the application is available at: [https://tomerpeceniski.github.io/igym/](https://tomerpeceniski.github.io/igym/)

 ---